richardbiely/Voxe/README.md

 ##### Terrain generation
 Voxe currently sports a few simple terrain generators.
 One for a simple flat terrain, a perlin noise generator and one generic terrain generator.
 They all are currently usable mostly for debugging purposes and will later be replaced with a proper fully configurable terrain generator.

+##### Terrain level of detail
+In order to save performance Voxe is capable of generating terrain in multiple levels of detail.
+NOTE: Currently WIP

 ##### Terrain streaming
 The world is streamed - chunks are loaded and saved as you move.
 Streaming on a separate thread is supported.
 RLE compression is used.